Student advocacy, individual student planning, responsive services, & program management/system support

 Program Development & System Support

-The advisory curriculum aims to deliver semi-structured developmental lessons designed to assist students in achieving desired competencies in areas directly related to personal, social and emotional wellbeing.
-The advisory curriculum is infused throughout the school’s overall curriculum and is presented systematically through small classroom groups involving individual student planning and group inclusion activities.
-The advisory curriculum is an ongoing and collaborative effort to create a systemic avenue for students to achieve advancements in their social emotional intelligence.
+The counseling curriculum offers semi-structured developmental lessons designed to assist students in achieving desired competencies in areas directly related to personal, social and emotional wellbeing.
+The counseling curriculum is designed to be infused throughout the school’s overall curriculum and is presented systematically through small classroom groups involving individual student planning and group inclusion activities.
+The counseling curriculum is an ongoing and collaborative effort to create a systemic avenue for students to achieve advancements in their social emotional intelligence.
 It is aligned and cross-referenced with the IB Learner Profile standards and LJA's vision for students' academic, social and emotional achievement.
-The counselors contribute to the advisory curriculum's delivery through: group work; SEL curriculum development; SEL instruction; teacher, parent, and admin collaboration; and transition support.
+The counselors contribute to the curriculum's delivery through: group work; SEL curriculum development; SEL instruction; teacher, parent, and admin collaboration; and transition support.

 The counselors will conduct small group activities outside and inside the classroom to respond to students’ identified needs or interests.